 If you’d rather watch, hit the play button below for the video and bonus lookbook.

-It’s early October.
+It’s early autumn.
 The beginning of horror movie marathons, premature pumpkin spiced lattes and of course, sartorial mastery.
 It’s a bittersweet time for me because I love the simplicity of summer time, yet fall remains my favorite season for style.

 Though I’m excited for layers on layers, scarves and all of that, it’s early fall which means it’s still fairly warm across the United States, especially down south.
 Personally, I think early fall is a time to keep things light and minimal.
 The bells and whistles can wait for later in the autumn season when the temperature really starts to dip.